just-lagger/Poke-Showcase-Dex/Product_brief.md

 ---

 ## What I Built

-Two core screens, mapped directly to the user's decision flow — **input, then result**:
+Everything runs **fully offline**

-- **Select screen** — Import a screenshot (or use a floating overlay to capture directly from the game).
-On-device OCR extracts the Pokémon's name, height, weight, and XXL status.
-Individual Attack/Defense/HP IV dropdowns let the player enter values exactly how they'd read them off PokeGenie.
-Every OCR'd field is editable inline — nothing is silently trusted.
+- **Screen scraping details** — A floating overlay captures details directly from the game.
+On-device OCR extracts the Pokémon's details.
+Summary info is displayed to the player in the overlay.
-- **Evaluation screen** — Shows the calculated score range, a position gauge against that species' min/max possible score, a per-type comparison (where does this score rank against *every* Pokémon eligible for, say, a Fire-type showcase?), and species/type rankings against the player's own saved scans.
-Players can later log the *actual* score the game gave them, and the app uses that real value for ranking once it's known.
+- **Evaluation screen** — Shows the calculated score, a position gauge against min/max possible score, and ranking.

-Everything runs **fully offline** — OCR, scoring, and the Pokémon database are all on-device.
-No accounts, no servers, no analytics SDKs.
+- **Management** — Easily manage saved information

 ---